 |Fortaleza San Felipe||(809) 261-6043||0.7 mi.
 Northwest of Downtown Puerto Plata|

-Guests may discover some other interesting sites worth visiting in and near Puerto Plata.
+Visitors may experience some other interesting sites worth visiting in and near the area.

-Additionally, if the nitty gritty aspects of life by the sea intrigue you, you might want to visit Faro Puerto Plata.
+Additionally, if the more functional aspects of life by the sea intrigue you, you should think about seeing Faro Puerto Plata.
 A recognized International Historic Site, the lighthouse was actually built in New York in 1879 and shipped the Dominican Republic.
 Today it is a popular place to take pictures and visit, though you will be unable to actually climb up the lighthouse.

 Monumento Hermanas Mirabal: In honor of the three sisters who lost their lives to the cruelty of the tyrannical military during Trujillo's regime.
 The three women were visiting their husbands in prison, and on their back were kidnapped, rapped, and executed by soldiers.